neuromorphic-paris/command_line_tools/README.md

 ### dat_to_es

-dat_to_es converts a TD file (and an optional APS file) to an Event Stream file:
+dat_to_es converts a TD file (and an optional APS file) to an Event Stream file.
 ```
 ./dat_to_es [options] /path/to/input_td.dat /path/to/input_aps.dat /path/to/output.es
 ```